fantazio/D-ce/Readme.md

 #Dūce
 - Old English for diver/duck.
-- A basic Ocaml coded static analyzer for C coders.
+- A basic Ocaml coded static analyzer for C99 coders.
 It is meant to be used as a companion in the debugging process, not as a debugger itself.